-The NAIC accreditation process has resulted in strong uniform national standards for solvency and other rules across the U.S. insurance regulatory system.
+The NAIC accreditation accreditation process has resulted in strong uniform national standards for solvency and other rules across the U.S. insurance regulatory system.
 Effective regulation is not a static process; our regulatory framework is monitored and updated continuously through the NAIC process.
-We constantly seek to refine our risk-based solvency system, and the NAIC's Solvency Modernization Initiative (SMI) represents our current effort to maintain the highest standards of insurance regulation.
-Through the SMI, we are reviewing our existing system, building on its strengths and incorporating best practices, including those from the international supervisory community and newly proposed insurance regulatory standards.
+We constantly seek to refine our risk-based solvency system, and the NAIC’s Solvency Modernization Initiative (SMI) represents our current effort to maintain the highest standards of insurance regulation.
+Through the SMI, we have reviewed our existing system, while building on its strengths and incorporating best practices, including those from the international supervisory community and newly proposed insurance regulatory standards.
 We believe in the long-term objective of global regulatory convergence or alignment on an outcomes basis that protects consumers and promotes industry stability.

 The U.S./EU Mutual Regulatory Understanding Project